zhangzyjoy/Code-for-manuscript-revision-stage/README.md

-# Code specifications<br/>
+# Code Specifications<br/>
 We already upload two folders 'Code For Simulation' and 'Code For Experiment' in the main branch in this repository.
+The README file includes four chapters:
+1. symbol definition list, indicating all symbols utilized in the control design;
+2. controller design, demonstrating detailed controller scheme with equations and diagrams;
-The README file introduces how to run the simulation models using MATLAB/SIMULINK, how to run the software-in-loop validation using Python and how to deploy the experiment on multiple crazyflie UAVs.
-Detailed controller scheme is described with equations and diagrams.<br/>
+3. simulation scheme and implementation procedure, introducing how to run the simulation models using MATLAB/SIMULINK;
+4. experimental validation scheme and implementation procedure, introducing how to run the software-in-loop simulation in Python before conducting the experiment, and how to deploy the controller on multiple crazyflie UAVs. <br/>

-## Symbol definition list
+## Symbol Definition List
 - $g$ : gravitational acceleration
 - $\bar{e}_{3}$ : unit vector $[0,0,1]^{T}$
 - $m_{i}$ : mass